Party of Action and Solidarity

-The Party of Action and Solidarity (Partidul Acțiune și Solidaritate, PAS) is a liberal political party in Moldova.
+The Party of Action and Solidarity (Partidul Acțiune și Solidaritate, PAS) is a pro-European political party in Moldova.
 The PAS was founded by Maia Sandu, the former Minister of Education and the incumbent president of Moldova.
-A pro-European party, it is an observer of the European People's Party (EPP) and the International Democrat Union (IDU).
+It is an observer of the European People's Party (EPP) and the International Democracy Union (IDU).

 History

 Formation

-The party was created amid the 2015–2016 protests in Moldova and growing dissatisfaction with the ruling parties among citizens.
+The party was created amid the 2015–2016 protests in Moldova and growing popular dissatisfaction with the ruling parties.
 On 23 December 2015, Maia Sandu posted a YouTube video in which she announced her intention to form a new political party.
 Her stated reason for doing so was the creation of a grassroots party, that would function based on the principles of internal democracy and would be financed through small donations.
 Sandu was elected as leader of the PAS on 15 May 2016 and the party was officially registered by the Ministry of Justice on 26 May.
 At the time of registration, the party had 7,500 members and 20 local organizations.
-In February 2017, the party applied for membership of the European People's Party.
+In February 2017, the party applied for membership of the European People's Party (EPP).

-In coalition government: June 2019–November 2019
+In coalition government: June 2019 – November 2019

 In the 2019 Moldovan parliamentary election, the PAS and the Dignity and Truth Platform Party formed the NOW Platform electoral alliance, which gathered 26.8% of the votes.
 After the alliance split into two separate parliamentary groups, the PAS ended up with 15 seats.
 On 6 June, the Party announced that it was ready to form a coalition government with the pro-Russian Party of Socialists of the Republic of Moldova (PSRM) with the goal of freeing state institutions, which in their opinion were under oligarchic control.
 After the coalition was formed, PSRM leader Zinaida Greceanîi was elected as Speaker of the Parliament and the Sandu Cabinet was inaugurated.
 Largely because of the significant ideological differences between the ruling parties, the government only lasted for five months and was ousted on 12 November after the PSRM and the Democratic Party of Moldova voted in favor of a motion of no confidence.

-In opposition: November 2019–July 2021
+In opposition: November 2019 – July 2021

-After the ousting of the Sandu cabinet, the PAS has been in opposition.
+After the ousting of the Sandu cabinet, the PAS was in opposition.
 In the 2020 Moldovan presidential election, the party's candidate and leader Sandu was elected as President of Moldova.
 According to Moldovan law, the president cannot be a member of a political party which resulted in Sandu resigning from the office of party president and renouncing her party membership.
 Until the next party congress, the post of PAS president is held by first vice president Igor Grosu on an interim basis.